-In 2009 the Indian Lake Improvement Association commissioned an independent 2 year study by Lakeshore Environmental Inc. to measure the effectiveness of Lake Savers’ Inversion Oxygenation and Biological Acceleration in reducing muck, excess weeds, toxic algal growth, and restoring water quality.
+In 2009 the Indian Lake Improvement Association commissioned an independent 2 year study by Lakeshore Environmental Inc. to measure the effectiveness of Lake Savers’ Lake Bottom Aeration and Biological Acceleration in reducing muck, excess weeds, toxic algal growth, and restoring water quality.
 An 85 acre test site was selected for the study.
 The lake association wanted scientific proof that our technology worked before moving forward with a whole-lake restoration plan.

-The study was one of the most comprehensive analyses ever conducted of deep-basin laminar flow inversion (Inversion Oxygenation) and biological augmentation (Biological Acceleration) operating In Situ (in the field).
+The study was one of the most comprehensive analyses ever conducted of deep-basin laminar flow inversion (Lake Bottom Aeration) and biological augmentation (Biological Acceleration) operating In Situ (in the field).
 Previous studies of both technologies had only been conducted in laboratory settings.

 The 85 acre test site was divided into 4 sections.
 In one section, only bacterial augmentation (Biological Acceleration) was applied.
-In another section, only laminar flow inversion (Inversion Oxygenation) was applied.
+In another section, only laminar flow inversion (Lake Bottom Aeration) was applied.
 In a third section, both technologies were used.
 The fourth section was the control area in which no technology was used.